Documentation Index

 Python - pip

-The patcher uses post-install patching: it reads your current environment with pip list, queries Root’s API for available patches, then uninstalls vulnerable packages and reinstalls Root-patched versions.
+The patcher uses post-install patching: it reads your current environment with pip list, queries Root’s public analyze API for available patches, then uninstalls vulnerable packages and reinstalls Root-patched versions.

 rootio_patcher pip remediate